xavelo/template-api-render/README.md

 docker run -p 8080:8080 render-template-api
 ```

-When running locally, the API documentation is available at `http://localhost:8080/swagger-ui/index.html`.
+## API Documentation

+After the application is running, navigate to
+`http://localhost:8080/swagger-ui/index.html` to view the interactive Swagger
+UI and explore the available endpoints.